MinervaLong/artistic-views/README.md

 * [Dummyapi.io](https://dummyapi.io/)

 ## Installation
-Inside the folder where you want to put your project:
+In the terminal, inside the folder where you want to put your project:
 ```
 git clone https://github.com/MinervaLong/artistic-views
 cd artistic-views